 An ecommerce transaction isn’t the same as subscribing to a mailing list that sends out frequent emails.
 If they’ve already bought something from you, include your mailing list as a link in the receipt or as an opt-in at checkout.
 At most, email them ONCE to remind them if they bought something from you, they may also be interested in your main list.

 Adding someone to your mailing list just because you subscribed to theirs

 This happens a few times a week to me.
 I get an email from a mailing list I didn’t subscribe to, only to see that they subscribed to my list the week before.
 Not only is this a jerk move, it’s also stupid—it’s fairly obvious the first email I get that you added me without my permission, and I’m immediately going to report it as spam.

 Adding someone to your list because they emailed you once

 This is also a different type of transaction.
 Emailing you once isn’t the same as giving you permission to add them to your mailing list.
 Unless my email starts “I DON’T WANT ANYTHING EXCEPT TO BE ADDED TO YOUR MAILING LIST”.
 Otherwise, don’t do it.

 Adding someone to your list because you have their business card

 See points #2 and #3.
 This is a separate and different transaction.
-Total dick move.
+Total jerk move.